 So, essentially, the matter was tied.
 The next step then, was to perform both a qualitative analysis.
 The burden upon the son traveling to New Jersey to potentially testify did not outweigh the agreement the parties made to carry out disputes in NJ.
 The difficulties facing the son in traveling to court do not necessarily relate to actually traveling to court, but rather to the inherent difficulties he encounters daily as a result of his disabilities.
 Therefore, the court placed more emphasis on the agreement to litigate in New Jersey rather than the burden of the witness traveling there.

 When contesting child custody and visitation, child custody laws in NJ must be interpreted by the courts using multiple other statutes.
 When jurisdictional issues appear, the court has to follow the NJUCCJEA.
-If you have a custody matter that involves two or more states, contact the Law Offices of Peter Van Aulen for a free consultation at 201-845-7400.
+If you have a custody matter that involves two or more states, contact the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400.
 With over 20 years of experience, he can guide you through every family law issue you might have.